 OCD seems to affect both men and women equally.
 As mentioned earlier, OCD symptoms can start at any age ranging from childhood to adulthood.
 Whenever symptoms first begin, they may be mild.

 The severity of OCD may worsen over time, but some cases may worsen more than others.
 OCD can only be diagnosed by a trained psychiatric professional.
+It is also fairly common to see OCD diagnosed with other anxiety disorders, such as social anxiety, phobias, or panic disorder.

 The psychiatric professional will look for the characteristic signs and symptoms of OCD.
 These are obsessions and compulsions that interfere with one’s daily actions and ability to live a normal life.